 Cats are mysterious creatures.
 They’re often independent, sometimes aloof, and usually do things on their own terms.
 You may not think they sound like the best adventure buddies, but we’re here to tell you that they are!
-You just have to learn how to decode the signals they send your way.
-This can take time, as every cat is different and sometimes the signs that they’re displaying can mean more than one thing.
-Paying a little extra attention and keeping an eye out for some key indicators can change your relationship dramatically.
+You just have to learn how to decode the signals they’re sending.

-When we’re approached by dogs, Fish’s reaction is different.
-He likes certain dogs, but generally reacts cautiously when encountering a new one, and certain breeds really freak him out.
+Fish reacts quite differently when approached by dogs.
+He likes some dogs, but generally reacts cautiously when encountering a new one, and certain breeds really freak him out.
 We can tell he’s nervous if his ears go out to the side.
 If he’s especially alarmed, his ears will be pinned back, his pupils will dilate, and his tail will puff up.
-Next he’ll raise his back as whatever he perceives as the threat is approaching.
-If the dog is leashed and doesn’t seem interested in him we’ll generally let the encounter continue, because it’s a good way for Fish to get used to dogs.
-But if Fish starts hissing, we know it’s time to pick him up so he feels safer.
-Hissing is a really obvious sign of distress, fear or aggression.
+Next he’ll raise his back as whatever he perceives as a threat approaches.

-Anxiety is one expression that we see more often in Chips than Fish.
-Fish is a pretty laid back cat, but Chips is more uneasy in some situations.
+Cats have their own personalities, and anxiety is an expression we see more often in Chips than Fish.
+Fish is a pretty laid back cat, but Chips is more uneasy.
 This usually manifests by him crouching down close to the ground with his ears back and tail straight out, angled down, or tucked underneath him.

 For us, the best thing to do in this scenario is give him space.
-More often than not, he just requires a little longer to get comfortable in his surroundings.
+Generally, he just needs a little longer to get comfortable in his surroundings.
 As long as there is no danger, working through these feelings on his own teaches Chips that new environments are not scary.
 We just remain calm and show him that there’s nothing to be afraid of.

 Sometimes your cat might make audible noises to communicate with you, such as purring or various meows.
-Interestingly, adult cats don’t normally meow to communicate with each other – so if your cats are meowing, it’s usually because they have something to say to you!
+Adult cats normally don’t meow to communicate with each other, so if your cat’s meowing, he’s talking to you!

-If you pay close attention, you probably know that your cat’s “hungry meow” sounds different than his “let’s play” meow.
+By paying close attention, you learn to distinguish your cat’s “hungry meow” from his “let’s play” meow.
 Cats develop their own tones and variations based on how you react.
 That being said, a noise like purring is universally recognized as the sound of contentment, and growling or hissing generally demonstrate fear or aggression.
 Chattering, which is a noise they often reserve for watching birds outside the window, is a sound of frustration and interest.
 Chirping, or what is often referred to as trilling, is a noise they make when they’re looking for you or want you to come over to them.

 We hope these tips for understanding what your cat is trying to tell you will help make your travels more fun for you both!